big-data-lab-umbc/IoT-database-benchmarking/README.md

 	<br>
   <br>
 <I> Note: You can use the deployment.xml file from our repository, make sure to change Kafka importer detail in it.
 Also you can change the number of host you need for your cluster.	</I>

+# Publication
+If you make use of this code in your own work, please cite our paper:
+Arjun Pandya, Chaitanya Kulkarni, Kunal Mali, and Jianwu Wang.
+"An Open Source Cloud-Based NoSQL and NewSQL Database Benchmarking Platform for IoT Data."
+In International Symposium on Benchmarking, Measuring and Optimization, pp. 65-77.
+Springer, Cham, 2018.